ImLecus/ImLecus/README.md

 ## 💻 My current projects

-I am currently developing a productivity and time management mobile app called Outnote.
-You can find the public GitHub repository to see the source code.
-I'm also developing a CSS framework using Sass.
-The GitHub repository and more information will be revealed soon.
+I am currently developing my own programming language, [Quarzum](https://github.com/ImLecus/Quarzum).
+It is currently in developement, but feel free to explore the repo and contribute!

 ## 👀 See more